Los Angeles has a Big Hex Chrome ProblemBy Chelsea Burroughs

 This constant flow of pollution into Paramount has not gone unnoticed – community groups have mobilized to crack down on the offending facilities and protect Paramount residents.
 These groups include, but are not limited to, the Concerned Paramount Residents Fight Pollution, Paramount Community Coalition Against Toxics, and Social Eco Education (S.E.E.).
 But it is still an uphill battle for these community organizations.

-Local media has also taken note, reporting on multiple forced closures of one polluter by the South Coast Air Quality Management District, detailing the history of poor air quality in the area, and sharing the story of a local teacher who continues to spread awareness after one of her eight year old students died from cancer.
+Local media has also taken note, reporting on multiple forced closures of one polluter by the South Coast Air Quality Management District, detailing the history of poor air quality in the area, and sharing the story of a local teacher who continues to spread awareness after one of her eight-year-old students died from cancer.

-CEH used California’s strong consumer protection and right-to-know law, Proposition 65, to initiate litigation against Paramount polluters in late 2016.
+The Center for Environmental Health (CEH) used California’s strong consumer protection and right-to-know law, Proposition 65, to initiate litigation against Paramount polluters in late 2016.
 Our goal was to support better enforcement and air monitoring in Paramount, improve pollution controls, and establish a system for alerting residents to exposures to hexavalent chromium.
 CEH has developed partnerships with several community organizations to make sure local stakeholders’ interests are reflected in the proceedings.
 CEH completed litigation with three companies in Paramount in 2018.
 Proceeds from the litigation are being used to purchase air filters for residents living closest to the facilities.

 Paramount is one of many communities in California and across the United States affected by industrial pollution.
 Inadequate pollution controls, lack of resources for community advocates, and insufficient government regulation have led to a widespread environmental justice problem across the country.
 In city after city and state after state, communities of color and low-income communities are disproportionately affected by industrial pollution.
 Communities who live and work on the frontlines of industrial pollution and suffer the related health effects have always led the fight for clean air, water, and soil.
-Corporations and politicians are starting to take note – enough is enough.

-In this work, CEH seeks to amplify community advocacy through media and legal support, serve as a source of scientific research and expertise, and support communities’ movements to build power and take back their health.
+CEH seeks to amplify community advocacy through media and legal support, serve as a source of scientific research and expertise, and support communities’ movements to build power and take back their health.
 Tags: air pollution, los ángeles, OLD: Environmental Justice